The Canadian Consumer Rewards Coalition

 Canadians have already added their names.

+Millions of Canadians use reward-based credit cards to collect points that can be exchanged for cash back, gas, groceries, and flights.
 The CCRC defends the interests of Canadian consumers – ensuring the rewards they’ve rightfully earned are protected, and preserving their ability to earn future rewards.
+Join Canadians from coast to coast to coast, and make a stand to protect your credit card points and rewards.